Particl-Community/academy/basicswap-guides/basicswapguides_liquidity_bot.rst

 .. rst-class:: bignums

      #.
-Make sure your BasicSwap instance is up-to-date by closing it completely, running the following commands inside your :guilabel:`/docker` folder, and launching it back again.
+Navigate to your /docker folder and make sure that your BasicSwap instance is :doc:`up-to-date <../basicswap-guides/basicswapguides_installation>`.

      	.. code-block:: bash